OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 `jac`  : `numNodesPerElement` x `numEl` array, holding the determinant of the mapping jacobian `dxi/dx` at each node of each element.

+####Interpolated Data
+This data is used for interpolated mesh only.

+`coords_bndry`: coordinates of nodes on the boundary of the mesh,
+                2 x `numFaceNodes` x `numBoundaryEdges`

+`dxidx_bndry`: 2 x 2 x `numFaceNodes` x `numBoundary edges array of `dxidx`
+               interpolated to the boundary of the mesh

+`jac_bndry`: `numFaceNodes` x `numBoundaryEdges` array of `jac` interpolated
+              to the boundary

+`dxidx_face`: 2 x 2 x `numFaceNodes` x `numInterfaces` array of `dxidx`
+              interpolated to the face shared between two elements

+`jac_face`: `numNodesPerFace` x `numInterfaces` array of `jac` interpolated
+             to the face shared between two element

+####Parallel Data
+This data is required for parallelizing interpolated DG meshes

+`coords_sharedface`: array of arrays, one array for each peer process,
+                     containing the coordinates of the nodes on the faces shared between a local element on a non-local element.
+                     Each array is 2 x `numFaceNodes` x number of faces shared with this process.
+`dxidx_sharedface`: similar to `coords_sharedface`, `dxidx` interpolated to
+                    faces between elements in different processes, each array is 2 x 2 x `numFaceNodes` x number of faces shared with this process.
+`jac_sharedface`: similar to `coords_sharedface`, `jac` interpolated to faces
+                  betweet a local element and a non-local element.
+Each array is `numFaceNodes` x number of faces shared with this process.

 ####Boundary Condition Data
 The mesh object stores data related to applying boundary conditions.